Andrew Jan

 MBBS FAMAC BA FACEM MPhil PhD

-Andrew Jan is the Global Branch Leader for Internal Martial Arts and a Senior Instructor for Internal Alchemy within the Universal Healing Tao system, founded by Grandmaster Mantak Chia.
+Andrew Jan is a Senior Instructor and Branch Leader for Internal Alchemy within the Universal Healing Tao system, and also serves as the Global Leader for the Internal Martial Arts division.

 Mission - inspired by William Blake